Healthy Rivers and Seas Summit

 Friday 27 February

-The Healthy Rivers and Seas Summit, convened by Cllr Leigh Frost Leader of Cornwall Council, will bring together the authorities, agencies and organisations involved in water quality, with the ability to identify and deliver solutions to the ongoing issues Cornwall is dealing with.
+The Healthy Rivers and Seas Summit, convened by Cllr Leigh Frost Leader of Cornwall Council, brought together the authorities, agencies and organisations involved in water quality, with the ability to identify and deliver solutions to the ongoing issues Cornwall is dealing with.

 Cornwall Council passed a motion 'Working to End the Sewage Scandal' in September 2025, calling for urgent action to tackle sewage pollution in the region’s rivers and beaches.
 The motion commits the Council to work with South West Water and other stakeholders, including through a summit, to address repeated pollution incidents.

-The Summit will explain how organisations are working to tackle pollution in Cornwall’s rivers and beaches, acknowledging that water health and quality is complex and requires collective action and personal responsibility.
-It will be evidence-led, briefly addressing the current state of water in Cornwall, looking at trends and challenges including sewage discharges, land management, and urban runoff.
+The Summit explained how organisations are working to tackle pollution in Cornwall’s rivers and beaches, acknowledging that water health and quality is complex and requires collective action and personal responsibility.
+It was evidence-led, briefly addressing the current state of water in Cornwall, looking at trends and challenges including sewage discharges, land management, and urban runoff.

 "The health of our ocean and rivers is a complex issue that requires collective action and personal responsibility.
 Cornwall Council can have a far bigger impact - beyond the reactive legal powers we have - acting as a convener, bringing together all the agencies and organisations involved in understanding the problems and identifying and putting solutions into action.
 We can also ensure residents’ concerns are heard."